WHALLEY GOLF CLUB RULES 2018

 Officers of the Club

 15. The President shall be elected at an Annual General Meeting of the Club and shall hold office for the ensuing two years.
-The Captain of the Men’s Section and the Captain of the Ladies’ Section (who shall be nominated by the Lady Members at a separate meeting) and the Club Captain, shall be elected at the Annual General Meeting and shall hold office for the ensuing year.
-A Men’s Vice Captain and a Lady Captain Elect shall similarly be appointed.
+The Captain of the Men’s Section and the Captain of the Ladies’ Section (who shall be nominated by the Lady Members at a separate meeting) shall be elected at the Annual General Meeting and shall hold office for the ensuing year.
+A Men’s Captain Elect and a Lady Captain Elect shall similarly be appointed.
 The Honorary Secretary and the Honorary Treasurer shall be appointed by the Council.

 Financial Management of the Club